 The Framework has three key components:

-- Providing a pathway, implemented primarily through the BCA, for increasing the stringency of the minimum performance requirements for new buildings and renovations;
+- Providing a pathway, implemented primarily through the NCC, for increasing the stringency of the minimum performance requirements for new buildings and renovations;

 - Providing consistent, accurate and understandable methodologies for assessing and for publicly communicating the energy efficiency (and other sustainability elements over time) of new and existing buildings; and

 - Enhancing governance arrangements for building energy assessments, ratings and standard setting.

 If directed by Government, the ABCB will commence work to address possible incremental stringency increases under the NSEE.
 Further information regarding the Framework can be found on the Department of Resources Energy and Tourism (DRET) website.